choi-william/robotic-drl/gym-drl/README.md

 ### Training on Hardware ###

 Provided the following:
-* all necessary hardware dependencies are installed (see root README)
+  - All necessary hardware dependencies are installed (see root README)
-* arduino is plugged into the computer
+  - Arduino is plugged into the computer
-* arduino has the serial communication program flashed on it
+  - Arduino has the serial communication program flashed on it
-* webcam connected to computer
+  - Webcam connected to computer
-* Power supply is connected to the hardware (and changed to 7V)
+  - Power supply is connected to the hardware (and changed to 7V)

 Then, one can run the hardware environment through gym in the regular ways described above:
 ```python3 train.py --env MembraneHardware-v0 --output-name <output folder name>```